jooby-project/jooby/md/javascript.md

 ## usage

-Write an `app.js` file inside your project directory:
+Create an `app.js` file in your project directory:

 ```js